Ramses II tank: Background

-A modified T-55 during the Operation Bright Star in 1985.

 After the Soviet Union exported large numbers of T-54 and T-55 tanks for several Middle Eastern countries, other countries saw an opportunity to offer comprehensive upgrade packages.
 In the 1970s West Germany upgraded several hundred T-54/55 tanks for the Egyptian Army, fitting them with AEG-Telefunken white/infrared searchlights and some with Iskra laser rangerfinders.
 These tanks were designated as the T-55E (Egyptian) Mark 0.
 (Note: According to Foss, the Ramses II was originally designated as the T-55E.)
 The Egyptians sought to further modernize them with American and West German assistance, but most of these projects were abandoned, leading to allegations that the T-54/55 modernization program was a corruption scheme led by senior officials and the funds needed to upgrade the tanks were never available in the first place.
 (Note: Tucker-Jones states that the Ramses II upgrade was delayed for years, only entering service in 2005, a statement that is contradicted by Foss.)